 \textbf{2.
 Does Distillation Matter?} We evaluate four well-known distillation losses in our benchmark, namely, Cosine, CrossEntropy, BCE, and MSE losses.
 Given that Class-Balanced is a simple inexpensive sampling procedure that performed slightly favorably, as highlighted in the previous section, we use it as a default sampling strategy from now onward, where the number of samples used per training step is equal over all classes.
 We refer to this basic approach with a cross entropy loss as Naive.
 To fairly factor in the overhead of an additional forward pass, distillation approaches are allowed $\nicefrac{2\mathcal{C}}{3}$ iterations compared to Naive with $\mathcal{C}$ training iterations.
 That is, the distillation losses perform $267$ iterations for ImageNet2k and $67$ iterations for CGLM compared to $400$ and $100$ iterations for Naive.
 We report the results for Cosine and MSE on DI-ImageNet2K, CI-ImageNet2K, and CGLM datasets in the first, second, and third rows of Figure \ref{fig:distillation_datainc}, respectively.
 Other methods are left for the Appendix due to lack of space.
 Distillation methods are shown in shades of blue, whereas Naive is shown in shades of red.
 We report the average accuracy, averaged over all time steps, for each distillation method in the yellow box in each figure.

-\textbf{Conclusion.} Overall, we notice that all distillation methods clearly underperform when compared to Naive.
-This is consistent over all three settings.
-Surprisingly, although distillation is designed to reduce forgetting, this is not the case in budgeted continual learning.
-The results in Figure \ref{fig:distillation_datainc} show that Naive performs similarly, or slightly better, even in ImageNet1K Acc (measures a notion of forgetting) than all distillation methods in DI-ImageNet2K and CI-ImageNet2K streams.
-Interestingly, we find that the top distillation methods, \eg MSE, perform only slightly worse compared to Naive ($54.9$ vs $55.9$ on DI-ImageNet2K) and ($64$ vs $ 64.9$ on CI-ImageNet2K).
-However, in CGLM they perform significantly worse $26.4$ compared to $35.7$ due to the limited iterations.
+\textbf{Conclusion.} In all three settings, distillation methods underperform compared to Naive.
+Even in ImageNet1K Acc, which measures forgetting, Naive performs similarly or slightly better than all distillation methods in DI-ImageNet2K and CI-ImageNet2K streams.
+The results in Figure \ref{fig:distillation_datainc} show that the top distillation methods, such as MSE, perform only slightly worse compared to Naive ($54.9$ vs $55.9$ on DI-ImageNet2K and $64$ vs $64.9$ on CI-ImageNet2K).
+However, in CGLM they perform significantly worse ($26.4$ compared to $35.7$) due to the limited iterations.
 We attribute this to the fact that distillation methods often require a larger number of training samples, and thereof a large enough computational budget per time step.

 \textbf{3.
 Does FC Layer Correction Matter?} We evaluate five FC layer correction approaches from two different families.
-A family of methods that modifies the FC layer directly, including CosineFC \cite{hou2019learning} and ACE \cite{zeno2018task,mai2022online,caccia2022new}.
+A family of methods that modifies the FC layer directly, including CosineFC \cite{hou2019learning} and ACE\footnote{We treat all seen samples as incoming samples to test this case, diverging from the original ACE Loss.
+The ACE Loss collapses to Crossentropy, as new samples form a tiny fraction of all past seen data.} \cite{zeno2018task,mai2022online,caccia2022new}.
 The other family of methods applies post-training calibration including BiC \cite{wu2019large}, WA \cite{zhao2020maintaining}, along with temperature scaling \cite{guo2017calibration}.
 All methods employ Class-Balanced as a sampling strategy and compare against Naive (Class-balanced with cross entropy loss) with no corrections in FC layer.
 The first three subplots of Figure \ref{fig:lastlayer} correspond to comparisons of direct FC layer modification methods against Naive on DI-ImageNet2K, CI-ImageNet2K, and CGLM.
 Since calibration methods tailored for Class Incremental settings, in the rightmost plot of Figure \ref{fig:lastlayer}, we report comparisons with Naive on CI-ImageNet2K.
 Since all FC layer corrections are with virtually no extra cost, the number of training iterations per time step is set to $\mathcal{C}$, \ie, $400$ for ImageNet2K and $100$ for CGLM.